-This kit looks to be a very nicely detailed kit that fills the void for early war Japanese aircraft.
+This kit looks to be very nicely detailed that fills the void for early war Japanese aircraft.
 Some of the early FineMold kits where not all that great for fit but their newer kits get better reviews.
 Still a good idea to treat it as a limited run kit and test fit before applying glue.
 Other than that I have no problem recommending it to most level of modelers.

 Links to kit build or reviews